 Originally, Playa del Inglés was the island’s biggest asset in attracting the bucket-and-spade brigade.
 More recently, the resort’s reinvented itself with higher-star establishments opening their doors to a more moneyed category of tourist.
 And then there are the centros comerciales which were built in the 1970s which, despite showing their age somewhat, mean that everything you might possibly want in terms of food and drink is within easy reach.

 So, now Playa del Inglés attracts visitors with varying budgets.
-From the cheap and cheerful accommodation on offer at eó Las Gacelas to the apartments reinvented as hipster hotel, Gold by Marina.
+From the cheap and cheerful accommodation on offer at eó Las Gacelas to the apartments reinvented as hipster hotel, Gold by Marina and the four-star superior beachfront Santa Mónica Suites.
 Going all the way up to the exclusive, adult-only five-star Bohemia Suites & Spa, one of only two Design Hotels on Gran Canaria.

 This is, above all, a resort wanting to offer its visitors home comforts.
 From the English breakfasts at The Red Cow in Avenida Alfereces Provisionales to the live televised football at the likes of near beachfront Sahara Beach Bar and Gran Chaparral’s Kim’s Bar.
 Not forgetting branches of the legendary German bakery, Bäckerei Zipf.

 Pampering is also on the menu at Playa del Inglés.
 Especially at Siam Spa, the spa of Bohemia Suites & Spa, where a 90-minute traditional Thai massage will set you back €89.
 For professional hair and make-up services, head to Avenida de Tirajana and Frederick Cleverly.